ryotabs/team-head-empty/README.md

 ## Set-up
 * Clone the repo onto your local machine
+* If you want to use Dockers
   * Install [Docker](https://docs.docker.com/get-docker/) if you do not have it installed on your machine already.
   * Change directory to where you clone the repo onto your local machine.
   * While the Docker desktop app is RUNNING, execute this command in your terminal: `docker run --rm -p 4040:4040 -p 8888:8888 -v $(pwd):/home/jovyan/work jupyter/all-spark-notebook`
+* If not
+  * Ensure Python (or Anaconda) is installed on Your system
+  * Open a terminal in the cloned project directory
+  * run `pip install -r requirements.txt`
+  * in the same terminal, run `jupyter notebook` to launch Jupyter Notebook at the project directory
 * You're good to go!